jagregory/abrash-zen-of-asm/src/chapter-07.md

 ### `assume` and Segment Override Prefixes

-Segment override prefixes can find their way into your code even if you don't put them there, courtesy of the assembler and the `assume` directive. `assume` tells MASM what segments are currently addressable via the segment registers.
+Segment override prefixes can find their way into your code even if you don't put them there, courtesy of the assembler and the `assume`{.nasm} directive. `assume`{.nasm} tells MASM what segments are currently addressable via the segment registers.
 Whenever MASM doesn't think the default segment register for a given instruction can reach the desired segment but another segment register can, *MASM sticks in a segment override prefix without telling you it's doing so*.
 As a result, your code can get bigger and slower without you knowing about it.

 Take a look at this code: